leolanese/dev.to.leolanese/README.md

 ---
 ### Treat all developer as equalsWe need to understand that we are all professionals:
+We need to understand that we are all professionals:
-Every developer: junior, middle, senior are a completely separate universe with their own background of technologies, patterns, paradigms and ideas.Treat every member of the team respectfully and always put their opinions on the same balance.
-If you don't respect their opinions, probably they will not respect yours and it will create divisions inside the team.Working with juniors and seniors developer opens a world of opportunities: in one hand we have the chance to deep into our knowledge but also make our foundations even more solid.
+Every developer: junior, middle, senior are a completely separate universe with their own background of technologies, patterns, paradigms and ideas.

+Treat every member of the team respectfully and always put their opinions on the same balance.
+If you don't respect their opinions, probably they will not respect yours and it will create divisions inside the team.

+> Working with juniors and seniors developer opens a world of opportunities: in one hand we have the chance to deep into our knowledge but also make our foundations even more solid.

 ---
 ### Deadlines and code
 Deadlines are always there.
-Sometimes are tight and very often it produces stress and conflicts between members of the team.If we show some concerns and treat developers badly because of deadlines and code.
+Sometimes are tight and very often it produces stress and conflicts between members of the team.

+If we show some concerns and treat developers badly because of deadlines and code.
 That's means we care more about deadlines and code than the human being.
 Always place the people on top.
 Always work together not against each other.
-Remember we have the same goals.Tight deadlines are a direct response to the logic of Parkinson's Law, which argues that "work expands to fill the time available for its completion".
-By limiting the time available to complete a task, we are controlling that expansion.Remember, mainly all the time, strict short deadlines are due to the result of bad planning.
+Remember we have the same goals.

+> Tight deadlines are a direct response to the logic of Parkinson's Law, which argues that "work expands to fill the time available for its completion".
+By limiting the time available to complete a task, we are controlling that expansion.

+Remember, mainly all the time, strict short deadlines are due to the result of bad planning.

 https://timelyapp.com/blog/do-tight-deadlines-work